Menopause Hormone Levels

 What is a Menopause Hormone Levels Chart?

-In the time leading up to menopause, known as perimenopause or the first part of the menopausal transition, changing hormone levels can lead to a range of symptoms such as hot flushes, disturbed sleep, irregular periods, and mood changes, some of which can be targeted with hormonal replacement therapy (HRT).
-One of the major causes of some of the more negative symptoms is the decrease in estradiol levels, which is, therefore, one of the targets of HRT.
+In the time leading up to menopause, known as perimenopause or the first part of the menopause transition, when one rarely or barely goes through the menstrual cycle, changing hormone levels can lead to a range of menopause symptoms.
+Examples of symptoms are hot flashes, vaginal dryness, disturbed sleep, irregular periods, and mood changes, some of which can be targeted with hormonal replacement therapy (HRT).

 For patients struggling with symptoms caused by menopause or considering HRT, it is important to understand the changes in hormones that are occurring in and around the menopausal transition.
-Our Menopause Hormone Levels chart is designed to provide a simple, visual representation of the dynamic changes in estrogen, luteinizing hormone, and follicle-stimulating hormone throughout menopause.
+Our Menopause Hormone Levels chart is designed to provide a simple, visual representation of the dynam

 How does it work?

-To begin tracking menopausal hormone levels, start by downloading the menopause hormone level chart using the link on this page.
+To begin tracking menopausal hormone levels, download the menopause hormone level chart using the link on this page.

-Accurate monitoring of menopausal hormone levels involves obtaining regular blood tests to measure key hormones such as Follicle-Stimulating Hormone (FSH), Luteinizing Hormone (LH), and Estradiol.
+Accurate monitoring of menopausal hormone levels involves obtaining regular blood tests to measure key hormones such as Follicle-Stimulating Hormone (FSH) levels, estrogen levels, and Luteinizing Hormone (LH).
 Practitioners can add these test results in the spaces provided to capture a snapshot of your client’s hormone levels.

 When would you use this chart?